Description

 Risk and Exploitability

-The vulnerability’s CVSS score is not publicly disclosed, and an EPSS score is unavailable, but the exploit probability is explicitly quantified as a 1 in 256 chance for the forged file to be accepted.
-Because the impact is the ability to impersonate a user through a forged certificate and key, the risk is moderate if the application accepts arbitrary PKCS#12 files.
+The vulnerability’s CVSS score is 7.4, and its EPSS score is < 1%.
+A crafted PKCS#12 file with a one‑byte HMAC key is accepted with a 1 in 256 probability, giving an attacker the ability to embed a forged certificate and private key.
+Because the impact is the ability to impersonate a user through a forged credential, the risk is moderate if the application accepts arbitrary PKCS#12 files.
 The vulnerability is not currently listed in the CISA KEV catalog, and no public exploitation examples are known.
 The likely attack vector involves supply or upload of a malicious PKCS#12 file to a service that processes such files without additional validation.

 Remediation